IceLuna/Eagle/docs/source/components.rst

 3. `Color`.
 An HDR value that represent a color of the text.

 4. `Position`.
-It's normalized device coords and it is the position of the bottom left vertex of the first symbol.
+It's normalized device coords and it is the position of the top left vertex of the first symbol.
 Text2D will try to be at the same position of the screen no matter the resolution and occupy the same amount of space.
-   `(-1; -1)` is the bottom left corner of the screen; `(0; 0)` is the center; `(1; 1)` is the top right corner of the screen.
+   `(-1; -1)` is the top left corner of the screen; `(0; 0)` is the center; `(1; 1)` is the bottom right corner of the screen.

 5. `Scale`.